-Required: Yes, to end the [Interconnect Model] keyword
+Required: Yes, to end the [Begin Interconnect Model] keyword

 Description: Indicates the end of the interconnect model data.

 Other Notes: In between the [Begin Interconnect Model] and [End Interconnect Model] keywords is the package model data itself.
 The data is any number of interfaces to either IBIS-ISS models or Touchstone files.